salomelamprecht/memory_matching_game/README.md

 * Timer currently starts before first click and does not stop on last click.
 User informed that the game has started in instructions.

 **Some outstanding issues that still need to be resolved are:**
 * User can click the same card twice and should not be able to do this.

 I uploaded to GitHub and then also tested the website using tablets and mobiles.
-Most responsive testing was completed in Chrome.
+Most responsive testing was completed in Chrome with developer tools.

 ### *Online Validators*
 #### *HTML Validator* (https://validator.w3.org/)